AniCrafter: Customizing Realistic Human-Centric Animation via Avatar-Background Conditioning in Video Diffusion Models: Introduction

+In the most closely related research domain, a range of approaches \cite{hu2025animate,wang2024unianimate,wang2024disco,xu2024magicanimate,chang2025x,cao2024consistent,lin2025omnihuman,niu2026motion,zhan2025towards,xu2025sequential,xu2025sequential,chen2024within,gong2025visionary,zhang2025diffbody} has been developed to animate static character images into motion sequences defined by representations such as DWPose~\cite{yang2023effective}, DensePose~\cite{guler2018densepose}, SMPL-X~\cite{SMPLX2019}, or 3D skeletons~\cite{men2024mimo}.
+Beyond animating human body parts, these methods effectively capture natural motion dynamics in non-rigid regions, such as hair or garments, which are difficult to model explicitly with conventional 3D techniques.
+Despite these strengths, existing approaches typically rely on basic structural conditioning and often exhibit structural distortions or temporal inconsistencies.
+Furthermore, most methods assume that the input character image and the generated video share the same static background, focusing solely on animating the character itself.

-Another technical paradigm~\cite{qiu2025LHM,qiu2024anigs,wen2025lifegom,motionshop2} employs explicit 3D modeling techniques, particularly 3D Gaussian Splatting~\cite{kerbl20233d}, to reconstruct an animatable 3D human avatar of the character from only one reference image.
-In contrast to purely diffusion-based approaches that directly synthesize 2D videos, these techniques follow a two-stage process: (1) establishing an explicit 3D human avatar using parsed character images without background, and (2) rigorously animating and rendering the 3D avatar into 2D image space according to the transformation of 3D poses such as SMPL-X~\cite{SMPLX2019}.
-This pipeline produces multi-view consistent outputs with superior structural integrity even under extreme poses due to rigorous 3D warping and transformation of the 3D human avatar.
-However, the avatar reconstructed by these methods generally lacks high-frequency details and struggles to provide realistic motion dynamics due to the constraints of explicit modeling, especially for non-body parts like hair or loose garments.
-Also, the animated characters do not possess a harmonic appearance when directly blended with environment videos.
+Another technical paradigm~\cite{qiu2025LHM,qiu2024anigs,wen2025lifegom,motionshop2} employs explicit 3D modeling techniques, particularly 3D Gaussian Splatting~\cite{kerbl20233d}, to reconstruct an animatable 3D human avatar from a single reference image.
+In contrast to diffusion-based approaches that directly synthesize 2D videos, these methods adopt a two-stage pipeline: (1) constructing an explicit 3D human avatar using the segmented character image without the background, and (2) animating and rendering the 3D avatar into 2D image space according to 3D pose transformations such as SMPL-X. This pipeline produces multi-view-consistent outputs with strong structural integrity, owing to the geometric constraints of 3D warping and transformation.
+However, avatars reconstructed through these methods typically lack high-frequency appearance details and fail to reproduce realistic motion dynamics due to the inherent limitations of explicit 3D modeling, particularly for non-rigid components such as hair or garments.
+Moreover, the rendered characters often exhibit poor visual harmony when composited directly into background videos.

-Based on the aforementioned analysis of the existing two paradigms, we present \textbf{AniCrafter}, a human-centric video animation model that inserts and animates anyone into any background according to the given motion sequences.
-Our insight is to incorporate the advantages of the 3D human avatar-based paradigm into the diffusion-based paradigm to achieve robust and realistic human-centric animation.
+Building upon the analysis of the two aforementioned paradigms, this study introduces \textbf{AniCrafter}, a human-centric video animation model capable of integrating and animating arbitrary characters within diverse backgrounds according to specified motion sequences.
+The key idea is to integrate the strengths of 3D human avatar-based modeling into diffusion-based frameworks, thereby enabling robust and realistic human-centric animation.